dpodium-roc/final_app_code/README.md

 6. Navigate to Stores > Configuration > SALES > Payment Methods.
 Scroll down to pipwave payment.

-7. Enable the plugin.
+7. Enable the module.
 Fill in your pipwave API Key & pipwave API Secret to the respective fields.

 8. Save the configuration and it's done!